HendrikHeidsiek/CHEFS-GPT/README.md

 As you might have guest by now, this is an aprils fools joke!
 We will not be introducing Chat GPT implemented in MS Excel.
 But, the implementation von GPT 2.0 in Excel is real, and presents an amazing learning oportunity.
 Please feel free to explore this wonderful madness that is the work of Ishan Anand.

+To download click in the links in the description below or directly visit the repository [https://github.com/ianand/spreadsheets-are-all-you-need](https://github.com/ianand/spreadsheets-are-all-you-need).

 # Spreadsheets-are-all-you-need

 Spreadsheets-are-all-you-need implements the forward pass of GPT2 (an ancestor of ChatGPT) entirely in Excel using standard spreadsheet functions.